Alluxio/alluxio/docs/en/compute/AWS-EMR.md

 ###Alluxio Service
 Any server-side configuration changes must be made in the `alluxio-emr.sh` bootstrap script.
 In the section for generating the `alluxio-site.properties`, add a line with the configuration needed to append to the bottom of the file.
+Options can also be passed as the 3rd argument to the bootstrap script with a ';' delimiter.

 ###Alluxio Client
 Generic client-side properties can also be edited via the bootstrap script as mentioned above.
 This is mostly for the native